-“Marketing is no longer about the stuff that you make but about the stories you tell“.
+“Marketing is no longer about the stuff you make but the stories you tell.”

-If you tell people a story they will hear you.
+If you tell people a story, they will hear you.
 Storytelling has been an ancient medium to transfer knowledge from generation to generation.
-In fact, storytelling is a powerful means of communication that adds value to what you want to convey, which is why marketers are using storytelling as a strategy in their content marketing.
+In fact, storytelling is a powerful means of communication that adds value to what you want to convey, which is why marketers use storytelling as a strategy in their content marketing.

 Every business has a story, it just needs to be told.
-But business stories don’t limit to history, you can tell people what you’re doing, why you’re doing and tell them in a way that appeals to them.
-Storytelling is selling propaganda that businesses are using to influence people’s interaction with their products.
-By telling a story you make people buy your product.
+But business stories don’t limit to history, you can tell people what you’re doing and why you’re doing it and tell them in a way that appeals to them.
+Storytelling is selling propaganda businesses use to influence people’s interaction with their products.
+By telling a story, you make people buy your product.

-In the world of sales there’s a saying, – “Facts tell, but stories sell”.
-If you tell people facts they will believe, but if you tell people stories they will remember forever.
-When you’re able to tell people a story they feel a connection with you, which is long-lasting.
-Great storytelling will promote the brand that will bind the customer to your product and fill the pool with loyal-customers.
+In the world of sales, there’s a saying, – “Facts tell, but stories sell.”
+If you tell people facts, they will believe, but if you tell people stories, they will remember them forever.
+When you can tell people a story, they feel a connection with you, which is long-lasting.
+Great storytelling will promote the brand that will bind the customer to your product and fill the pool with loyal customers.

 Successful content marketing is about mastering the art of storytelling.
 Digital marketing is no longer about implementing tricks to sell the product.
-It about giving meaning to the product and make people feel the product so that they initiate to purchases it.
+It is about giving meaning to the product and making people feel the product so that they initiate to purchase it.

-People are more inclined to buy the product which has a story rather than what you want them to buy.
-To outshine your competitors, your product needs a story and your story need to be presented in an attractive format to catch the attention of the people.
-One glance of people is enough for the storytelling content to hypnotize them towards you.
+People are more inclined to buy a product that has a story rather than what you want them to buy.
+To outshine your competitors, your product needs a story, which must be presented in an attractive format to catch people’s attention.
+One glance at people is enough for the storytelling content to hypnotize them toward you.

 But still, the question remains- How to tell a story in content marketing?

-Storytelling is not blending everything together, it’s more like giving a special touch to the product or services to build a bond with the audience.
-While creating a story for your brand make sure that you’re letting people know the truth, but in a fascinating way.
+Storytelling is not blending everything together, it’s more like giving a special touch to the product or service to build a bond with the audience.
+While creating a story for your brand, make sure you’re telling people the truth, but in a fascinating way.

-When you’re presenting your brand in a fascinating way, you’re drawing customers’ attention.
+When you’re fascinatingly presenting your brand, you’re drawing customers’ attention.
 And when you’re telling the truth, you’re creating brand awareness.
 A good mixture of truth and fascinating stories will sell the product.

 Here are the 3 elements of storytelling to enchant the audience with the brand story.

-Let’s suppose you own a bag business and manufacture stylize lady’s handbag.
+Let’s suppose you own a bag business and manufacture stylized lady’s handbags.
 So, who’s your audience?
 Obviously, young ladies.
-Now, you need to be a focus on creating content to attract young ladies who are bag lovers.
+Now, you need to focus on creating content to attract young ladies who are bag lovers.

-You can resonate your audience by using any of the three points of view
+You can resonate with your audience by using any of the three points of view

 The first-person point of view

 The first-person point of view is used when the person behind the content is “I” or “We”.
-Storytelling barely uses the first-person point of view but you can use to tell your audience how you came up with the business idea, what made you introduce the business in the market, or how your teamwork overcome all the obstacles to achieve the goal.
+Storytelling barely uses the first-person point of view.
+Still, you can use it to tell your audience how you came up with the business idea, what made you introduce the business in the market, or how your teamwork overcame all the obstacles to achieve the goal.

 The Second-person point of view

-Content that has a second-person point of view addresses character as “you” or “your”.
-Most of the content uses a second-person point of view and portray a story in a way that shows empathy.
+Content with a second-person point of view addresses the character as “you” or “your”.
+Most of the content uses a second-person point of view and portrays a story in a way that shows empathy.
 This is a way to build a relationship with your audience and show them that you value their opinion.